Biozeez09/aerontech/README.md

-this is my personal project
+this is my personal project which i have edited and want to include my teacher